The deadline hand-in date for each competition is given on the Thursday Programme

 There is a particular format for the filename.
 This is not the Competition Secretary being fussy; it is because that is what the DiCentra software is expecting:

 IMAGE TITLE (In capitals.
-If the letters 'by' appear in lower case, DiCentra will split up your title)
+If the letters 'by' appear in lower case, DiCentra might split up your title)

 [space]by[space] (the 'by' must be in lower case - it is how DiCentra knows the difference between the title and your name)